bobabots253/bobadocs/docs/construction/tools/fasteners.md

 Little stripping of screws is acceptable.
 Scrap any type of stripped screws, nuts, or bolts.

 ### Bolts
-Bolts are not used often.
+Bolts are not used often here in robotics.
+You can read more about them here.

 ### Locknuts
+Read about them in teh linked doc.
+There's not much to say about this.

 ### Nuts
 Only use the wrench to grip nuts and bolts.